buosseph/rasp/readme.md

 An audio signal processing library in Rust.

-This is a side project for me to learn, and implement, various DSP concepts.

 ## Design
-The design, and general usage, of this library is greatly influenced by [The Synthesis Toolkit](https://ccrma.stanford.edu/software/stk/index.html) which is hosted by CCRMA and written in C++.
+The design, and general usage, of this library is influenced by [The Synthesis Toolkit](https://ccrma.stanford.edu/software/stk/index.html) which is hosted by CCRMA and written in C++.
 All components implement a `tick` function, which take an audio sample to process and returns some output.

 ### Future Additions
 Features and components I'd like to add in the future.